product-os/versionist/README.md

 You can use this option to perform a dry run to see what changes _would_ be made by versionist, without actually changing any files.

+### `get <target>`

+You can use this command to return the latest documented version (according to `getChangelogDocumentedVersions`) or a git reference, which is produced by applying `getGitReferenceFromVersion` to the latest documented version.
+The only valid values for target are `version` and `reference`.
+This command will only accept the `--config` and `--help` options, any other option will be ignored; running this command will not cause any changes.

 How it works
 ------------